mattbrailsford/umbraco-authu/README.md

   The path of the endpoint (__IMPORTANT!__ Be sure to add this to the `umbracoReservedPaths` app setting)
 * __UserService : IOAuthUserService__
   _[optional, default:"new UmbracoMembersOAuthUserService()"]_
   The service from which to validate authentication requests against.
-Out of the box Umbraco.OAuth comes with 2 implementations, `UmbracoMembersOAuthUserService` and `UmbracoUsersOAuthUserService` with authenticate against the Umbraco members and users store respectively.
+Out of the box AuthU comes with 2 implementations, `UmbracoMembersOAuthUserService` and `UmbracoUsersOAuthUserService` with authenticate against the Umbraco members and users store respectively.
 Custom sources can be configured by implementing the `IOAuthUserService` interface yourself.
 * __SymmetricKey : string__
   _[required]_
   A symetric key used to sign the generated access tokens.
 Must be a string 32 characters long, BASE64 encoded.